 In general, Section 203 defines an interested stockholder as any entity or person beneficially owning 15% or more of the outstanding voting stock of the corporation and any entity or person affiliated with or controlling or controlled by the entity or person.

 Trading Market

 Our common stock is traded on the OTC Pink under the trading symbol "RNVA."
-The warrants issued in July 2016 are traded on the OTC Pink under the trading symbol "RNVAZ."

 Transfer Agent and Registrar